-The best and by far busiest gay cruising area in Barcelona is Montjuic.
-If you visit this magic mountain, you will find cruisers at any time of the day.
+The best and by far busiest gay area in Barcelona is Montjuic.
+If you visit this magic mountain, you will find men at any time of the day.
 All kind of men go here: students, sports guys, tourists and mature men.
-Because of the size of the mountain, it can be hard to find the right spots.
+Because of the size of the mountain, it can be hard to find the right place.
 The most popular spot is located on a slope Northeast of the Passeig de Jean Forestier.
 You can access this stroke from the parking station close to the golden stairs.
 However, several cruising areas can be found on Montjuic.
 Especially the area surrounding the Ethnographic and Archaeology Museums are interesting places to wander around.

 Nova Mar Bella

 The Mar Bella Beach is an openly gay and partially nudist beach in Barcelona.
 During the summer, there are plenty of guys swimming here and showing off their bodies.
 It can even be difficult to find a free spot!
-Cruising takes place in the clean and spacious toilets and in the bushes behind the beach.
-However, it would be wise to remain discrete.
+People meet near clean and spacious toilets and in the park behind the beach.

 Location: 41.401699, 2.215212